Tough regulations for ownership

 Mass shootings are almost unheard of

-But in February, the central Italian town of Macerata was rocked by a drive-by shooting in which six people, all of African origin, were injured.
+In February 2018, the central Italian town of Macerata was rocked by a drive-by shooting in which six people, all of African origin, were injured.
 The shooter, Luca Traini, owned his weapon legally under a sports licence and had no prior criminal convictions.

 Before that, the most recent mass shooting was a 1985 attack on Rome’s Fiumicino airport, in which 16 people were killed and dozens injured when four gunmen fired assault rifles and threw hand grenades at passengers queuing for check-in.